Chanel restricts sales to Russians abroad amid Ukraine war - NewsBreak

 Chanel restricts sales to Russians abroad amid Ukraine war

-PARIS — (AP) — Luxury fashion brand Chanel says it has stopped selling its clothes, perfumes and other luxury goods to Russian customers abroad if they plan to take the products back home — a bold response to Moscow’s invasion of Ukraine that some say goes too far.
+Luxury fashion brand Chanel says it has stopped selling its clothes, perfumes and other luxury goods to Russian customers abroad if they plan to take the products back home — a bold response to Moscow’s invasion of Ukraine.

-The move, which some Russians have decried, comes after the Parisian company shuttered its boutiques in Russia.
-Many companies across all industries have halted business in the country in response to the war.
+The move comes after the Parisian stalwart had already shuttered its boutiques in Russia, a step many companies across all industries have taken in response to the war.

-This further step, Chanel said Wednesday, is simply a case of complying with trade sanctions imposed on Russia by the European Union, Switzerland and others that prohibit transactions with designated individuals.
+This further step, Chanel says, is simply a case of complying with trade sanctions imposed on Russia by the European Union, Switzerland and others that prohibit transactions with designated individuals.

 It concerns products valued at over 300 euros ($328) — which is the majority of Chanel's design output.